pedrofrohmut/style-guide/README.md

       eslint-config-prettier
       eslint-plugin-prettier

-6 - Add plugins to your editor: [Eslint, Prettier, editorconfig]
+5 - Add plugins to your editor:
+  VSCode: [Eslint, Prettier, editorconfig]
+  VIM: [Ale, editorconfig-vim]

-7? - Edit ESLint config file .eslintrc.json
+6 - Edit ESLint config file .eslintrc.json
-  - Add what you want to overwrite from the default from Airbnb
+  - Add what you want to overwrite from the defaults from Airbnb

-8 - Set Editor options:
+7 - Set Editor options:

+  VSCode:
-  - editor.formatOnSave: true
+    editor.formatOnSave: true
-  - prettier.eslintIntegration: true
+    prettier.eslintIntegration: true

-  Optional settings:
+  Vim (From Prettier Website, :ALEFix):
-    {
+    let g:ale_fixers = {
-      "prettier.endOfLine": "lf"
-      "prettier.printWidth": 80
-      "prettier.semi": false
-      "eslint.autoFixOnSave": true
-      "eslint.validate": [
-        "javascript",
-        "javascriptreact",
-        { "language": "javascript", "autoFix": true },
+    \   'javascript': ['prettier', 'eslint'],
+    \   'css': ['prettier'],
+    \}
-        { "language": "javascriptreact", "autoFix": true }
+    let g:ale_linters = { 'javascript': ['eslint'] }
-      ]
-      "files.trimTrailingWhitespace": true
-    }
+    let g:ale_linters_explict = 1
+    let g:ale_fix_on_save = 1

-9 - Create and edit .editorconfig on the project root (example at this repo rootDir)
+8 - Create and edit .editorconfig on the project root (example at this repo rootDir)

-10 - Create a .prettierrc to the project root (example at this repo rootDir)
+9 - Create a .prettierrc to the project root (example at this repo rootDir)

-11 - Enable the plugins, eslint and prettier, and check for errors 11.1 - Ale => ":ALEFix prettier" on vim (prettier site can teach setup vim)

-12 - Clean Up the default react app errors and the project is ready to go
+10 - Clean Up the default react app errors and the project is ready to go